phil-silveira/data-communication-exercices/README.md

-# :satellite: Data communication algorithms implentation
+# :satellite: Data communication
+Implementation of some algorithms